 If you want to store items on the fridge surface, try doing it on the side of the fridge if at all possible.
 This will keep any visual clutter out of sight most of the time.

 Related Post: 6 Simple Steps to Start Decluttering Your Kitchen

 5 – Floor storage baskets

-If you can, try to hide any baskets or storage containers on the floor of a closet.
-This gets the floor clutter out of sight, but the baskets can still do their job organizing your belongings.
-Try to have no more than one basket in the usable floor space of a room.
+You can also store baskets on the floors of closets.
+This gets the floor clutter out of sight, but the baskets can still do their job of organizing your belongings.

 6 – Book storage